renovatebot/renovate/docs/usage/self-hosted-configuration.md

 By default Renovate pulls the sidecar Docker containers from `docker.io/containerbase`.
 You can use the `dockerImagePrefix` option to override this default.

-Say you want to pull your images from `ghcr.io/containerbase` to bypass docker hub limits.
+Say you want to pull your images from `ghcr.io/containerbase` to bypass Docker Hub limits.
 You would put this in your configuration file:

 ```json